lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 No need for more elaborated diagnostic strategies.

-It's indeed quite obvious the data generation part doesn't contributed much to the performance of the program, it's writing to standard output that is slow.
+It's indeed quite obvious the data generation part doesn't contributed much to the performance of the program it's writing to standard output that is slow.

 ## Diagnose it

 Because I was doing this for fun, I did run more elaborated diagnostics anyway.

-Just to refresh my memory on Go tooling and check if there was anything new.
+Just an excuse to refresh my memory on Go tooling and check if there was anything new.

 I'm glad I did because I run into very interesting resources.
 More about this in a second.

 Right after writing the yes program, I decided to benchmark fakedata Generators.